tripods-xai/istc-2023/README.md

 ## Instructions for Use

-_The below directions have been tested on a computer running Ubuntu 20.04._
+_The below directions have been tested on a computer running Arch Linux with kernel version 6.14.4-arch1-1._

 ### Setting up